isotopp/isotopp.github.io/content/posts/2022-06-08-how-to-buy-an-ebike.md

 ![](/uploads/2022/06/grenoble.jpg)

-*Gazelle Grenoble 2017, with vaudoe Aquaback plus.*
+*Gazelle Grenoble 2017, with vaude Aquaback plus.*

-I am over 50 years old, over 200cm tall and weigh more than 120 kilo before I dresss.
+I am over 50 years old, over 200cm tall and weigh more than 120 kilo before I dress.
 Back when we still had an office, that was a 22km trip, each direction.

 I need an upright sitting position, a soft and comfortable seat.